norse-blue/php-flow/README.md

 ### Options definition

 This is the definition array for the command options.
-The item's key is how the option is identified and used for the command calls, e.g. `'-g'`: `$cmd->_f(true);` (_note that for calls the underscore is used instead of the dash, but the definition requires the dash_).
+The item's key is how the option is identified and used for the command calls, e.g. a `'-g'` entry creates a `_g` method that can be called like `$cmd->_g(true)`.

+**Notes:**

+> - The dashes in key names are replaced with underscore when defining the method names.
+The definition still requires the use of dashes for the keys (as you would for the commands in a terminal).
+> - [PHP function names are case-insensitive](https://php.net/manual/en/functions.user-defined.php), but this package makes the command method names case-sensitive, so `$cmd->_g(true)` and `$cmd->_G(true)` may or may not be equivalent (depending on the aliases in the definition).

 #### Array structure